Tracial states on groupoid $C^*$-algebras and essential freeness: Applications

-A question of N. Brown asks whether every amenable tracial state is quasidiagonal (see \cite[Question 6.7(2)]{Bro06}).
 Substantial progress on this question has recently been made in \cite{MR3579134, MR3583354} as follows: \begin{thm}[see \cite{MR3583354,MR3579134}] Any faithful, amenable tracial state on a separable, exact $C^*$-algebra satisfying the UCT is quasidiagonal. \end{thm} We refer the reader to \cite{Bro06, MR3583354,MR3579134} for relevant definitions and the question of N. Brown.
 We end this paper by removing the condition ``faithful'' on reduced groupoid $C^*$-algebras.
-More precisely, we prove the following result: \begin{thm} Let $\G$ be a locally compact, Hausdorff, second countable and étale groupoid such that $C_r^*(\G)$ is an exact $C^*$-algebra and $\G$ satisfies the strong Baum-Connes conjecture with all coefficients in the sense of \cite[Definition~3.6]{BP23}.
+More precisely, we prove the following result: \begin{thm} Let $\G$ be a locally compact, Hausdorff, second-countable and étale groupoid such that $C_r^*(\G)$ is an exact $C^*$-algebra and $\G$ satisfies the strong Baum--Connes conjecture with all coefficients in the sense of \cite[Definition~3.6]{BP23}.
 If $\G$ is also essentially free, then every amenable tracial state on $C_r^*(\G)$ is quasidiagonal. \end{thm} \begin{proof} Let $\tau$ be any amenable tracial state on $C_r^*(\G)$.
-Then $\tau$ vanishes on the tracial ideal $I_\tau$, and hence there is an induced faithful tracial state $\dot{\tau}$ on $C_r^*(\G)/I_\tau$ such that $\tau=\dot{\tau}\circ p$, where $p:C_r^*(\G)\rightarrow C_r^*(\G)/I_\tau$ is the quotient map.
-Clearly, the quasidiagonality of $\tau$ follows from the fact that $\dot{\tau}$ is quasidiagonal.
+Then $\tau$ vanishes on the tracial ideal $I_\tau$ by Remark~\ref{rem:I tau}, and hence there is an induced faithful tracial state $\dot{\tau}$ on $C_r^*(\G)/I_\tau$ such that $\tau=\dot{\tau}\circ p$, where $p:C_r^*(\G)\rightarrow C_r^*(\G)/I_\tau$ is the quotient map.
+To see that $\tau$ is quasidiagonal, it suffices to show that $\dot{\tau}$ is quasidiagonal.